 - VALUE: (Optional) The value to be used in creating the metric.
 This field can be sent in as null or 0 if you intend to purely use the count function when creating a metric.
 The expected data type is Float.

-- PROPERTIES: (Optional) A Map of key value pairs that can be used to filter your metrics.
-Learn more about event property capture here.
+- PROPERTIES: (Optional) An object of key value pairs that can be used to filter your metrics.
+Learn more about event property capture in the Events guide.
 Split currently supports three types of properties: strings, numbers, and booleans.

 The track